There

 We

-try to do more than just minimize impact, but also to enhance habitat
+to do more than just minimise impact, but also to

 area.